najamoe/StudentManagment/README.md

 - **Change-based** = step-by-step migrations (e.g. add column, rename column).
 - **State-based** = one script that describes the complete schema at its final state.

-The state-based script was generated after completing all assignments, so it contains:
+The state-based script (FinalSchema) was generated after completing all assignments, so it contains:
 - Student table (with `MiddleName`, `DateOfBirth`)
 - Enrollment table (with `FinalGrade`)
 - Instructor and Department relations